DV (video format): Large size

-Large or L-size cassettes (125.1 x 78 x 14.6 mm) are close in size to small MII cassettes and were accepted by most standalone DV tape recorders and were used in many shoulder-mount camcorders.
+Large or L-size cassettes (125.1 × 78 × 14.6 mm) are close in size to small MII cassettes and were accepted by most standalone DV tape recorders and were used in many shoulder-mount camcorders.
 The L-size cassette can be used in both Sony and Panasonic equipment; nevertheless, they are often called DVCAM tapes.
-Older Sony decks would not play large cassettes with DVCPRO recordings, but newer models can play these and M-size DVCPRO cassettes.
+Older Sony decks would not play large cassettes with DVCPRO recordings.

 Extra-large size

-Extra-large cassettes or XL-size (172 x 102 x 14.6 mm) are close in size to VHS cassettes and have been designed for use in Panasonic equipment and are sometimes called DVCPRO XL.
+Extra-large cassettes or XL-size (172 × 102 × 14.6 mm) are close in size to VHS cassettes and have been designed for use in Panasonic equipment and are sometimes called DVCPRO XL.
 These cassettes are not widespread, only a few models of Panasonic tape recorders can accept them.